 Saving on Daily Expenses in Hong Kong

 An average earner can still opt to spend little if they do not want to spend too much in Hong Kong.
-Despite the generally high costs of living, there are ways in which such can be done.
+Despite the generally high costs of living, there are ways in which such can be complete.
 If the person wishes to have a permanent residence, then it would be wiser to buy a home instead of renting one.
-However, if the person is moving to the area on a temporary basis, then it is advisable for the person to locate a cheaper area or location to live.
-An effective savings plan can involve the reduction of transportation costs by opting for a public transport as opposed to using taxis for navigation.
+However, if the person is moving to the area temporarily, then the person should locate a cheaper area or location to live.
+An effective savings plan can involve the reduction of transportation costs by opting for public transport as opposed to using taxis for navigation.
 Selecting the most affordable restaurants is also a better option as they would charge cheaper bills relative to some which are located in areas where people are perceived to be rich.

-Furthermore, it is advisable to prepare one’s own meals because doing so is usually less expensive when compared to eating in hotels and restaurants.
-With the exception of those who are residing in a hotel, one can choose to prepare one’s own meals to reduce daily expenses; consuming all three meals in a day in a restaurant can incur relatively high costs.
+Furthermore, it is advisable to prepare one’s meals because doing so is usually less expensive when compared to eating in hotels and restaurants.
+Except for those who are residing in a hotel, one can choose to prepare one’s meals to reduce daily expenses; consuming all three meals in a day in a restaurant can incur relatively high costs.

 For students wishing to continue with their studies in Hong Kong, living in university-provided residence halls or hostels will be a bit cheaper when compared to living off-campus.
 Rent for residence halls and hostels provided by a university costs tenants HK$5,000-HK$15,000 per semester.
 However, those who opt to pay rent per month while living off-campus will have to pay HK$30,000-HK$50,000 per year inclusive of food, leisure, transportation, and personal care – the exact amount will, of course, depend on the level of comfort desired.